 - 63. The screening analysis of the DWLP involved examining the policies and site allocations for significant effects on the European sites against established criteria.
 The policies were all deemed to fall under Category A no negative effects. - 64.
 Recognising that the DWLP does not exist in isolation, an in-combination assessment was also undertaken.
 Neighbouring boroughs' HRA's were reviewed including the HRA on the draft London Plan.
 Taking these into account, there will be no in-combination effects on the integrity of the two sites. - 65.
 In summary, this screening assessment has not identified any significant adverse effects on any Natura 2000 site; particularly Wimbledon Common SAC or Richmond Park SAC.

 Similarly, the DWLP will not have an adverse impact on the integrity of these.
-Consequently, the Appropriate Assessment stage is not required on the DWLP. - 66.
-The Council will seek the views of Natural England on the conclusion of this initial HRA screening assessment.
+Consequently, the Appropriate Assessment stage is not required on the DWLP.

+66. The Council will seek the views of Natural England on the conclusion of this HRA screening assessment as part of the Regulation 19 consultation of the Local Plan.
-For more information write to:

-Planning Policy and Design,

-Environment and Community Services,
+For more information write to: Planning Policy and Design, Environment and Community Services, Town Hall, Wandsworth High Street, London SW18 2PU

-Town Hall,

-Wandsworth High Street,

-London SW18 2PU

-Telephone: (020) 8871 6649 / 6650 / 7218 / 7420 email: planningpolicy@wandsworth.gov.uk or visit our website: www.wandsworth.gov.uk/planning
+Email: planningpolicy@wandsworth.gov.uk telephone: (020) 8871 6000 or visit our website: www.wandsworth.gov.uk/planning